Frank Jake Stevenson

 But no one on board knew how close war really was.
 Early in the morning on Sunday, December 7, 1941, Jake was posted on the mighty battleship USS Arizona.
 When formations of Japanese planes suddenly began to darken the sky it took everyone by surprise.
 Only minutes into the attack, a bomb from a Japanese torpedo bomber penetrated the decks of the Arizona and detonated the ship’s ammunition stores.
 The resulting explosion tore the ship in half and caused the deaths of approximately 1,177 of the Arizona’s 1,512 crewman.
 Tragically, Jake was among those killed.

 Marine Private First Class Frank Jake Stevenson was one of the very first U.S. casualties of World War II.
 His mother Myrtle, who continued to live in Manhattan for many years, was one of the first “Gold Star” mothers of the war — a designation for mothers who had lost children in service of their country.
-Jake’s body was recovered and buried in Hawaii, though he has a memorial in Riverside Cemetery in Waterville, Kansas.
+Jake’s body was recovered and buried first in the Punchbowl Cemetery in Honolulu, Hawaii, and then later interned at the Riverside Cemetery in Waterville, Kansas.

 Jake’s brother Charley left the agricultural college in Manhattan after Jake’s death and joined the Marines himself.
 He served his country from 1943 to 1946 and made it home again.
 We honor both of their service.